 THE SBD HSA SPEED CHAMPIONSHIP REGULATIONS & AWARDS

-Comprising more than 30 rounds throughout the British Isles including iconic venues like Shelsley Walsh, Prescott, Cadwell Park, Silverstone and Goodwood.
-There are 24 different classes, which cover cars of every type from your daily road car, with minimum safety additions, through modified and specialist cars to single seat racing cars and classic cars from the past.
+Comprising more than 30 rounds throughout the British Isles including iconic venues like Shelsley Walsh, Prescott, Gurston Down, Rockingham, Aintree and Goodwood.
+There are 21 different classes, which cover cars of every type from your daily road car, with minimum safety additions, through modified and specialist cars to single seat racing cars and classic cars from the past.
 All cars must comply with MSA rules in the ‘Blue Book’, which you receive with your competition licence.

 The championship is scored on the best 9 results so you can choose where to compete and as much or a little according to your personal preference.
 The unique scoring system gives all competitors the opportunity to score consistently by gaining points from both their place in class and their best time achieved.
 All rounds of the Championship are reported on the HSA's web site and in Speedscene magazine together with plenty of action photos.The annual awards lunch is usually held in November at the Prescott club house.

-For 2017 the Championship has 30 rounds and returns to Cadwell Park after a gap of a few years and also includes the Eastern Course at Blyton Park.
-The major changes to the regulations involve the Class structure.
-Chairman , Les Buck, reports: "The Committee has decided to make some changes to the detailed regulations for next year.
-In the main they relate to rationalising some of the classes with a view to increasing the level of direct competition at events.
+For 2018 the Championship has 33 rounds and returns to Lydden Hill after a gap of a few years and also includes a new season finale double header at Curborough.
+There are a couple of changes to the Class structure and HSA Chairman, Les Buck, reports: "The Committee has decided to make some minor changes to the detailed regulations for next year.
+They relate to rationalising some of the classes with a view to increasing the level of direct competition at events.
 As a result, we plan the following changes:-

 The SBD HSA Speed Championship will operate under MSA Permit.
-No. CH2017/S023
+No. CH2018/S023

 Alternatively you can register on-line here and pay through PayPal using either your PayPal account or with your credit card.